GluuFederation/docs-oxd-prod/3.0.1/sources/license/billing/index.md

 ## Pricing
 oxd is priced $0.33 per server per day.
 New accounts include a $50 credit that will be automatically applied to any charges incurred within the first 60 days of usage.

+Each time you use your license to install oxd, the servers MAC address is recorded.
+For each subsequent day that the server is active, you will be charged $0.33.
+You can use your license to install as many oxd servers as needed.

 ## Billing Cycle
 The oxd billing cycle has three important dates each month: the 1st, 7th and 14th of the month.